Russell Square tube station

 Russell Square is a London Underground station.
-It is located opposite Russell Square on Bernard Street, Bloomsbury, in the London Borough of Camden.
-The station is on the Piccadilly line between Holborn and King's Cross St Pancras stations, and is in London fare zone 1.
+It is located near Russell Square on Bernard Street, Bloomsbury, in the London Borough of Camden.
+The station is on the Piccadilly line, between Holborn and King's Cross St Pancras stations.
+It is in London fare zone 1.

 Russell Square is not far from the British Museum, the University of London's main campus, Great Ormond Street Hospital, Russell Square Gardens and the Brunswick Centre.

-The station is the work of London architect Leslie Green and is example of the Modern Style (British Art Nouveau style).
+Designed by London architect Leslie Green, the building is an example of the Modern Style, a British variant of Art Nouveau.

 History

 The station was opened by the Great Northern, Piccadilly and Brompton Railway on 15 December 1906.
 The station was designed by Leslie Green.
 In 2001, the station was closed for 13 months for refurbishment, reopening in February 2002.